Klipper3d/klipper/docs/Config_Reference.md

 #   the z axis.
 The default is to use max_accel for max_z_accel.

 # The stepper_x section is used to describe the X axis as well as the
-# stepper controlling the X+Z movement.
+# stepper controlling the X-Y movement.
 [stepper_x]

 # The stepper_y section is used to describe the stepper controlling
 # the Y axis.
 [stepper_y]

-# The stepper_z section is used to describe the Z axis as well as the
+# The stepper_z section is used to describe the stepper controlling
-# stepper controlling the X-Z movement.
+# the Z axis.
 [stepper_z]
 ```